 This originally presented in a blueprint for policy in the 1990s and published in its journal “Policy Review.”

-- The Foundry — Heritage Foundation Blog.
+The Heritage Foundation

 Carl Deal.
 The Greenpeace guide to anti-environmental organizations.
 Odonian Press, Emeryville, Calif.
 Distributed through Publishers Group West, 1993.